Harrison Nicholls / Curriculum Vitae

 Teaching and work experience

-Reviewer for academic journal
+Reviewer for scientific journals

-Winter 2024 — Spring 2025
+Winter 2024 — Ongoing

-Spring 2025 — Ongoing, Groningen
+Spring — Summer 2025, Groningen

-Co-supervision of undergraduate BSc project
+Co-supervision of BSc project on runaway greenhouse

 Spring — Summer 2024, Groningen

-This project aimed to test the robustnest of the canonical runaway greenhouse effect, considering different secondary atmosphere compositions.
+This project aimed to test the robustness of the canonical runaway greenhouse effect, considering different secondary atmosphere compositions.
 We then worked to turn their thesis into a paper, published in ApJ.
 I guided the student through the research project, including the use of computer simulations and statistical analysis, and provided feedback and assessment of their dissertation at the end of the project.

 Autumn 2023 — Summer 2025, Oxford